ZarimSF/SpellForce-Common-Knowledge/README.md

 Collection of community-made data sets

 ## Contributing
 If you want to add a piece of information to this database, create a pull request (GitHub account needed) and wait for it being reviewed.
+Also make sure to update the corresponding README file.
 Alternatively, you can check out the SpellForce Discord and post in the #spellforce1_mods channel and let someone else upload it to this repository.

 ### Guidelines